 Website | edenproject.com

 A Day Trip from Exeter to a Nearby City with Kids

 Just one hour north of Exeter, Bristol is totally different and unique to other cities in the UK.
 The city is well worth a visit with kids, there’s plenty to do and plenty of attractions to choose from.

 Bristol’s top attraction is Bristol Zoo.
 The 12-acre area hosts over 50 different species, from Gorillas to lions.
 There’s also an aquarium that holds over 70 species of fish.
 Kids will love the butterfly house, where you can get up close to thousands of butterflies in a huge indoor space.
-There’s plenty of lawns and walks for some playtime, too, along with an amazing cafe.
+There are plenty of lawns and walks for some playtime, along with an amazing cafe.

-For more animal fun, head to Bristol Aquarium, which is located right in Bristol city centre.
+For more animal fun, head to Bristol Aquarium, located right in Bristol city centre.
 The complex hosts over 40 displays where you can spot thousands of creatures, from seahorses to piranhas.
-The aquarium also has an urban jungle where you can spot exotic trees and plant species from worldwide.
+The aquarium also has an urban jungle where you can spot exotic trees and plant species worldwide.

-For some sightseeing, head to the Clifton Suspension bridge, a massive structure surrounded by picturesque scenery.
+Head to the Clifton Suspension bridge for some sightseeing, a massive structure surrounded by picturesque scenery.
 The bridge is now the symbol of the city.
 Kids will also like visiting Cliftonwood, Bristol’s iconic rows of colourful houses.